HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 Characters have a number of Flesh points equal to 1/2 their Brawn, rounded up.
 Characters have a variable amount of Grit based on what they eat (see "Leveling" below).

-You die when they have less Flesh points then -Brawn .
+You die when they have less Flesh points then -Half Brawn.

 If you're in the negatives Flesh-wise but not dead, a character can perform **first aid**.
 This is a Cunning Save.
 If successful, the character is restored to 1 Flesh and gains a number of Fatigue points equal to the negative value that was healed.